 Nothing Less: Delaware, Women’s Suffrage, and Equal Rights

-2020 marks the 100th anniversary of the passage of the 19th Amendment, which states that “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex”.
+2020 marked the 100th anniversary of the passage of the 19th Amendment, which states that “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex”.

 Men, their rights, and nothing more; women, their rights, and nothing less.